-Cyclists will have the use of 18 or 21-gear bikes and we recommend you bring the saddle or gel cover you are used to riding on, so you feel right at home on your bike.
+Cyclists will have the use of quality 18 or 21-gear bikes and we recommend you bring the saddle or gel cover you are used to riding on, so you feel at home on your bike.

-In addition to paying your registration fee (£299) and either paying your challenge costs or raising the minimum sponsorship target, you'll need to budget for your:
+In addition to paying your registration fee (£349) and either paying your challenge costs or raising the minimum sponsorship target, you'll need to budget for your:

 We will stay in comfortable hotels on a twin-sharing basis throughout this fabulous challenge.

-The easiest way to get in touch is by emailing us at firstname.lastname@example.org or call us on 01590 646410 (9am - 5pm Monday - Friday)
+If you would like a single supplement, please get in touch by emailing us at firstname.lastname@example.org or call us on 01590 646410 (Monday - Friday, 9am - 5pm).

-The group size for this challenge is likely to be around 40 people.
+The group size for this challenge is likely to be around 40-50 people.

-The Dream Challenges team are here to help you achieve your challenge and will support you all the way.
+The Dream Challenges team are here to help you achieve your cycling challenge for charity and we will support you all the way.
 We are on hand from the minute you sign up to answer any questions that you may have about your training or the challenge itself.

-Once you have registered, we will send you a realistic training programme to help you get fit for the challenge.
-The programme builds up gradually as the event gets closer.
+Once you have registered, we will send you regular email updates with everything you need to know about your challenge, including the itinerary, an example insurance policy, the structure of an average cycling day, a full kit list, and a realistic training plan to help you get fit for the challenge.
+The training programme builds up gradually as the event gets closer.